Permafrost/TundraTN/README.md

 // missing translated content results in the document user status set to 'IGNORED'. tundra.tn:translate(bizdoc, $service, $catch, $finally, $pipeline, $schema.input, $schema.output, $service.input, $service.output, $encoding.input, $encoding.output, $required?, $prefix?, $part, $strict);
 ```

+* #### tundra.tn:reject

+    Receives arbitrary (XML or flat file) content and then rejects it
+    by always returning an error to the client.

+    This service is intended to be invoked by clients via HTTP or FTP.

 ### Content